craboitiz/A-framework-to-compare-the-performance-of-spatial-disaggregation-methods/README.md

 **A framework to compare the performance of spatial disaggregation methods of statistical climate downscaling in South America**

-**Authors:** Cristobal Aboitiz, Cristián Chadwick, Jonathan Barichivich, Jorge Perez-Quezada
+**Authors:** Cristóbal Aboitiz, Cristián Chadwick, Jonathan Barichivich, Jorge Perez-Quezada

 **Status:** Supporting information for manuscript submission